redis/redis-om-node/README.md

 If you change your schema, no worries.
 Redis OM will automatically rebuild the index for you.
 Just call `.createIndex` again.
 And don't worry if you call `.createIndex` when your schema *hasn't* changed.
 Redis OM will only rebuild your index if the schema has changed.
 So, you can safely use it in your startup code.

 However, if you have a *lot* of data, rebuilding an index can take some time.
 So, you might want to explicitly manage the building and rebuilding of your indices in some sort of deployment code script thing.
-To support those devops sorts of things, Redis OM includes a `.dropIndex` method to explicit remove an index without rebuilding it:
+To support those devops sorts of things, Redis OM includes a `.dropIndex` method to explicitly remove an index without rebuilding it:

 ```javascript
 await albumRepository.dropIndex();